Safari (1956 film): Development

+The movie was one of several action films from Warwick Productions.
 Rhonda Fleming was originally announced for the female lead role of Linda Latham and the producers were hoping to get Humphrey Bogart to star.

 Location filming in Kenya began in June 1955 before the film had been cast.
 Victor Mature had signed a two-picture contract with Warwick Films and he was assigned to the lead.
 He was meant to make Zarak but ended up making Safari first.
 In 1959 Warwick's Irving Allen said "You think I employ Victor Mature because I like that big lug?
 I employ him because he brings in the money and he isn't a genius boy."

 Shooting

 Producer Andy Worker said he had to get Victor Mature drunk before the actor would get on the plane as he was so afraid of flying.

 Filming began 1 August 1955 in Elstree Studios in London.
 Five weeks later the unit transferred to Kenya for location shooting.

 The film was shot on location in Kenya simultaneously with John Gilling's Odongo with the Zanzibar-born child actor Juma repeating his role as Odongo.
 In an interview in 1997, Janet Leigh recalled that the film's second unit was actually attacked by the Mau Mau.

 The budget was £299,609 plus fees for Mature, Leigh, Allen and Albert R. Broccoli.